AR942/ML-pipeline/README.md

 download these datasets

-put them in classification-risk-app/data folder
+put them in ML-pipeline/data folder

 first :

->cd path/to/risk-classification-app
+>cd path/to/ML-pipeline

-then :
+then : pip install virtualenv

 1 - create the virtual environement for this project (first pip install virtualenv)